Ersanio/snes-assembly-book/docs/programming/branches.md

 |-|-|-|
 |**CMP**|Compare A|Compares A with something else|

 CMP takes whatever is in A, and compares it with a specified parameter.
-After using a CMP instruction, you need to use an opcode that will perform the type of “branch” that you wish to occur.
+After using a CMP instruction, you need to use an opcode that will perform the type of "branch" that you wish to occur.

 It’s also possible to compare 16-bit values.
 Just change `CMP #$xx` to `CMP #$xxxx`.